Efficient-Computing-Lab/kubeflow-mlops-architecture/src/README.md

-# Example of EPOS Training in containerizations
+# Use Case training

 ## Overview
-This folders holds a Dockerfile and a create-image.sh script that creates that Docker image of EPOS that should be used in the training phase of Kubeflow.
-It also contains a couple of files that configure EPOS training.
+This folder contains a Dockerfile and a create-image.sh script used to build the Docker image for EPOS, which is required during the training phase in Kubeflow.
+Additionally, it includes several configuration files essential for setting up the EPOS training process.
+The README.md provides an overview of different approaches to training EPOS using containerization — starting from manual methods, progressing to Kubeflow integration, and ultimately demonstrating how to combine GitHub Actions with Kubeflow for a fully automated training pipeline

 ## Build and Push Docker Image
 ```sh